 - Bread Flour

 What is a sourdough starter

 Before we jump into how to make a sourdough starter let’s just go over what exactly it is.
-Sourdough starter is a culture made of flour and water that ferments and creates active bacteria that acts the same as yeast.
+Sourdough starter is a culture made of flour and water that ferments and creates active bacteria that act the same as yeast.

-It eats the natural yeast that is in the environment and creates the yeast so that bread and other baked goods will rise just like if you used commercial yeast but the starter takes place of that.
+It eats the natural yeast that is in the environment and creates the yeast so that bread and other baked goods will rise just like if you used commercial yeast but the starter takes the place of that.